Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 In these countries, passholders must make a reservation and pay a fee for almost every inter-city journey, including international journeys starting or ending in these countries.

 Reckon on paying 10 for every train ride in these countries, sometimes less, sometimes more.
 On French TGVs it's 10 (limited quota) or 20 when the 10 places sell out.
-Thalys Paris-Brussels-Amsterdam is 15-25.
+Eurostar (formerly Thalys) Paris-Brussels-Amsterdam is 15-25.
 TGV-Lyria 30-70, Paris-Milan TGV 31, Paris-Barcelona TGV 34.

-See the country-by-country guide for details of which trains need a reservation, what these cost, and how to make them.
+See the country-by-country reservations guide to see which trains need a reservation, what it costs, and how to make it.

 -